GIDSOpenStandaarden/GIDSOpenStandaarden-Templates/README.md

 # GIDSOpenStandaarden-Templates

-This repository contains teomplates we use to organise GIDS Open Standaarden Github.
+This repository contains templates we use to organise GIDS Open Standaarden Github.

 ## Naming of repositories